 The adoptive parents' decision as to where they will adopt may also be influenced by their preferences with regard to the characteristics they want in an adoptive child.
 Depending on adoptive parents' needs and desires, children can be selected for adoption based on age, sex, and racial and/or ethnic background.
-Children may be selected singly, or there may be siblings available that must be adopted as a unit.
+Children may be selected as a single child, or there may be siblings available that must be adopted as a unit.

 Adoptions may be differentiated based on the age of the child being adopted.
 Infant/Toddler adoptions occur when the adopted child is days, weeks, months or (at a maximum) a few years old.
 In contrast, an Older Child adoption occurs when the child being adopted is school age or older (approximately 4-5 years of age).
 For some adoptive parents, infant adoption is the only choice they are willing to consider, as they want to raise their child from as close to birth as possible.
 Other parents feel that it is better to adopt an older child who, by virtue of his or her age, may not be as "adoptable" as are younger children.